Narcissism: Social media

 Social media has played a significant role in shaping and amplifying narcissistic behaviors in recent years.
 Platforms such as Instagram and TikTok encourage users to share content that emphasizes their personal achievements and appearance, often rewarding those who gain the most likes and followers.
 Narcissistic individuals are more likely to use these platforms for self-promotion and validation.
 The trend of posting selfies and curated images is particularly prevalent among individuals who seek external approval to boost their self-esteem.
 The constant feedback from social media algorithms, which prioritize highly engaging content, further fuels narcissistic tendencies.
 While this can lead to increased attention and admiration, it can also create emotional instability.
 Narcissists often experience negative feelings, such as anxiety or depression, when they do not receive the validation they expect.
 This pressure to maintain an idealized online persona can lead to emotional distress, especially when their real-world interactions do not match the image they present online.

 Levels

 Normal and healthy levels of narcissism

 Some psychologists suggest that a moderate level of narcissism is supportive of good psychological health.
 Self-esteem works as a mediator between narcissism and psychological health.
 Elevated self-esteem, in moderation, supports resilience and ambition, but excessive self-focus can distort social relationships.

 Destructive levels of narcissism

 While narcissism, in and of itself, can be considered a normal personality trait, high levels of narcissistic behavior can be harmful to both self and others.
-Destructive narcissism is the constant exhibition of a few of the intense characteristics usually associated with pathological narcissistic personality disorder such as a "pervasive pattern of grandiosity", which is characterized by feelings of entitlement and superiority, arrogant or haughty behaviors, and a generalized lack of empathy and concern for others.
 On a spectrum, destructive narcissism is more extreme than healthy narcissism but not as extreme as the pathological condition.